quidphp/site/README.md

     - [GoogleMaps](src/Col/GoogleMaps.php) | Class for a googleMaps column, with geo-localization data
     - [Hierarchy](src/Col/Hierarchy.php) | Class for an hierarchy column, like a website page sitemap
     - [JsonForm](src/Col/JsonForm.php) | Class for a column containing a json form (advanced jsonArray)
-    - [JsonFormRelation](src/Col/JsonFormRelation.php) | Cass to manage a column containing a relation value to another column which is a jsonForm
+    - [JsonFormRelation](src/Col/JsonFormRelation.php) | Class to manage a column containing a relation value to another column which is a jsonForm
-    - [TinyMce](src/Col/TinyMce.php) | Class for a column which transforms the textarea in a simple tinymce wysiwyg editor
+    - [TinyMce](src/Col/TinyMce.php) | Class for a column which transforms the textarea in a simple tinymce WYSIWYG editor
-    - [TinyMceAdvanced](src/Col/TinyMceAdvanced.php) | Class for a column which transforms the textarea in a complex tinymce wysiwyg editor
+    - [TinyMceAdvanced](src/Col/TinyMceAdvanced.php) | Class for a column which transforms the textarea in a complex tinymce WYSIWYG editor
     - [Vimeo](src/Col/Vimeo.php) | Class for a column containing a vimeo video
     - [YouTube](src/Col/YouTube.php) | Class for a column containing a youTube video
 - [Contract](src/Contract)